testingisdocumenting/znai/README.md

 Build functional, maintainable, beautiful User Guides with `Znai`.

-* Markdown with custom extensions
+* Markdown with custom extensions and dozens of plugins:
+  * content from external files with markers and filters support
+  * embedding of JavaDoc/PyDoc documentation text, preserving styles
+  * beautiful API documentation capabilities
+  * rich visuals like flow diagrams and charts
+  * etc
 * Instant pages navigation
 * Local search
 * Multiple integrations to work with Python, Java, OpenAPI, etc